Azure/azure-dev/templates/todo/projects/nodejs-mongo/.repo/bicep/README.md

 azd up
 ```

+This command will prompt you for the following information:
+- `Azure Location`: The Azure location where your resources will be deployed.
+- `Azure Subscription`: The Azure Subscription where your resources will be deployed.

-> NOTE: This may take a while to complete as it executes two commands: `azd provision` (provisions Azure resources), and `azd deploy` (deploys application code).
-You will see a progress indicator as it provisions and deploys your application.
+> NOTE: This may take a while to complete as it executes three commands: `azd package` (builds a deployable copy of your application),`azd provision` (provisions Azure resources), and `azd deploy` (deploys application code).
+You will see a progress indicator as it packages, provisions and deploys your application.

 When `azd up` is complete it will output the following URLs: